steveghana/FE_Submission02/README.md

-# stracciatella
+# Halloween Order tracker

-Boilerplate for a simple vanilla JS front-end app with components and state management

-## Requirements

-node version `15.14.0`
+A simple SP app built with javascript bundled with webpack.

 ## Install